DavidThorpe71/clj-htmx-todo/README.md

 # clj-htmx-todo

-A Clojure library designed to ... well, that part is up to you.
+A TODO app, built using Clojure and HTMX

 ## Usage

-FIXME
+TODO

 ## License

-Copyright © 2023 FIXME
+Copyright © 2023 David Thorpe

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at